 The Council has adopted a written Constitution which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
 Freedom of Information Act 2000.
 Publication Scheme.

 The Cabinet, Cabinet Members and Directors are responsible for most day-to-day decisions within the Council.
-The Cabinet is made up of the Leader and up to 9 other Councillors (Cabinet Members) appointed by the Council.
-When major decisions are to be discussed or made, these are published in the Council’s forward plan in so far as they can be anticipated.
-A copy of the Council’s forward plan can be obtained free of charge from the Council’s website at:
+The Cabinet is made up of the Leader and up to nine other Councillors (Cabinet Members) appointed by the Council.
+When major decisions are to be discussed or made, these are published in the Council's Forward Plan in so far as they can be anticipated.

 If these major decisions are to be discussed at a meeting of the Cabinet, this will generally be open for the public to attend except where exempt, personal or confidential matters are being discussed.
 The Cabinet has to make decisions which are in line with the Council’s overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide.